Marian Osgood Hooker

 Marian Osgood Hooker (1875–1968) was a physician and photographer in the early 20th century.
 She is known for her photographs of rural Italy, published in several books including Farmhouses and Small Provincial Buildings in Southern Italy.
-She was also the first woman to climb Mount Whitney.

 Early life

 Hooker was born in San Francisco, California, to Katharine Putnam Hooker, the niece of famous geologist Josiah Dwight Whitney, and John Daggett Hooker, a direct descendant of Connecticut's founder Thomas Hooker.
 The family, which also included Marian's younger brother Laurence Whitney Hooker (1878–1894), moved to Los Angeles in 1886 to take advantage of the booming economy.
 John Hooker established a successful steel pipe manufacturer allowing the family to move to a mansion on well-known West Adams Street where they entertained famous scientists, poets, and authors, including John Muir, and who became close friends of Katharine Hooker.

 Hooker attended the prestigious Marlborough School in Los Angeles where she studied art history under school founder Mary Caswell, graduating in 1894.